ACraftsman/alien_invasion/README.md

 This is a simple game named as alien_invasion.
+This game is done using pygame.

 You can play the game by running main.py.